suntong/cascadia/README.md

 0 elements for 'input[name=Sex][value=M]':
 ```

-Either the input or the output can be from a file as well:
+Either the input or the output can be followed with a file:

 ```sh